CodeForPhilly/balancer-main/README.md

 Open the project in VS Code.

-In the terminal run 1) 'cd frontend' 2) 'npm install' 3) cd ..
+In the terminal run 1) 'cd frontend' 2) 'npm install' 3) 'cd ..'

 Start Docker Desktop and run `docker compose up --build`